TamuChen18/DisastQA_open/README.md

 ### 3️⃣ Configure Model Paths

 The evaluation scripts use model configurations defined in `DATA/MCQ_evaluation/local_evaluation.py` and `DATA/OE_evaluation/local_evaluation_with_difficulty.py`.

 **To use your own models**, you need to:
 1. Download models to a local directory (e.g., `DATA/models/`)
 2. Update the `MODEL_CONFIGS` dictionary in the evaluation scripts with your model paths

-Example configuration:
+Example configuration inside the python scripts:
 ```python
 MODEL_CONFIGS = {
     "qwen-3-8b": {